kunjee17/kunjee17.github.io/arch.md

 1. **Personal Blog (kunjan.in)** - A static site repositioned as a personal consulting + authority site
 2. **Admin Panel** - A dynamic content management system for managing blog content, social media, and AI-powered features

-Both applications share AstroDB as the data layer, with the blog reading from it at build time and the admin writing to it.
+Both applications share Drizzle ORM as the data layer, with the blog reading from it at build time and the admin writing to it.

 ---